drostlab/philentropy/README.md

-phylentropy
+philentropy
 ===========

 ## An Information Theory And Statistics Framework for Predictive Analytics

-The `phylentropy` Package Provides an Information Theory and Statistics Framework to Perform Predictive Analytics.
+The `philentropy` Package Provides an Information Theory and Statistics Framework to Perform Predictive Analytics.

 ## Fast Installation Guide